Experience an action-packed day trip to the UNESCO-listed Knuckles Range in Sri Lanka – perfect for hikers and non-hikers alike!

 Most first-time visitors to Sri Lanka travel around the island for 1-2 weeks.
 The issue is, the vast majority of people visit the exact same spots and tourism spending is heavily concentrated on a handful of areas.
 One goal of the Sri Lankan tourism authorities is to spread that tourism load around more evenly, and to ensure that more communities are able to benefit not only financially, but also experience more cultural exchange with visitors.
 This is why the community-based tourism visit to a local village in Knuckles was unforgettable.

-After trekking to Mini World’s End, we hiked another 30 minutes to a village nestled among lush rice paddies and terraces.
+After trekking to Mini World’s End, we hiked another 30 minutes along a mostly-flat trail to a serene village nestled among lush rice paddies and terraces.
 In this village there are 32 families and homes who take turns hosting visitors and cooking delicious meals.

-Here, our host walked to his king coconut tree and plucked coconuts for us to drink, before serving up the most scrumptious vegetarian meal.
+Here, our host walked to his king coconut tree and plucked coconuts for us to drink, before serving up the most scrumptious and lovingly-prepared vegetarian meal.
 Pumpkin curry, anyone?

 We each plopped ourselves down in a chair and wolfed down our lunch while watching flocks of birds fly over the emerald-green rice paddies.
 Bliss!